Cho'Gath Build Guide by EmbraceProgress

 These are all of the armor items that work on Tank'Gath.

-Generally, you always want to take either Frozen Heart or Thornmail every game.
+Generally, I like taking either Frozen Heart or Thornmail every game.
 The former grants a large debuff aura, along with giving you more mana and a sexy 20% CDR.
 Grab Thornmail if their ADC is ludicrously fed or they have a bunch of auto-attackers on the enemy team.

 I haven't extensively tested it, however, so use it at your own discretion.
 In general though, I do like the item a lot.

 Sunfire Cape is also situational, as you don't really need its passive thanks to your Vorpal Spikes doing a lot of residual magic damage already.
-Only grab it when you have a bunch of enemies constantly in your face.
+It's a perfectly fine tank item, but I think it's better on tanks that need help clearing waves.
+Cho has no problem with this.

-Abyssal Scepter is a great MR item that also gives you a nice chunk of AP as well.
-The debuff gives a magic resist reduction to all within 700 units, which benefits your team if they have a lot of magic damage.
+Abyssal Mask is a great MR item that also gives you health, mana, and CDR; I consider this a better pickup than Rod of Ages for Tank'Gath, since they both have the Eternity passive.
+The debuff gives a magic resist reduction to all within 325 units, which benefits both you and your team, if they have a lot of magic damage.

-You still have Spirit Visage, Banshee's Veil, and Locket of the Iron Solari to round out the beefier MR items.
-They all do work on Cho, though I tend not to get more than one.
-Against heavy AP teams, I'd generally pick either Banshee's or Locket; Spirit Visage is more of a selfish item in my opinion.
-Tank'Gath needs to block skillshots, and Banshee's Veil lets him ignore at least one.
-Locket of the Iron Solari's active grants his team a nice shield that helps against teams with high burst damaage.
+You still have Spirit Visage, Adaptive Helm, and Locket of the Iron Solari to round out the beefier MR items.
+They all do work on Cho, though I won't buy all three in a game.
+Against heavy AP teams, I'd generally pick Locket and either Adaptive or Spirit; the latter's synergy with Warmog's Armor is well-known.
+Locket of the Iron Solari's active grants his team a nice shield that helps against teams with high burst damage, while scaling off of your high bonus health.

 Sterak's Gage is somewhat odd to put here, but two things work out well for Cho.
 For one, Cho'Gath has one of the highest base AD values of all champions, so the passive bonus will help his autos hit just a tad harder.
 The Primal Rage passive will give him a strong shield that scales off of all the health you'll have, as well as giving him even more AD.
 Definitely a nice tool to soak up damage and get really pissed off in the process.